eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/identity.protocol.base.md

 > Note that it is not a design goal of this protocol to support a self-sovereign data exchange network where each
 > participant is in full control of its ability to operate on the network.
 Specifically, participants do not perform
 > self-registration, and instead rely on a _**Registration Service**_.
 Imposing this restriction provides a mechanism
-> for business security (the field of participants can be restricted through a verification process) and greatly
+> for organizational security (the field of participants can be restricted through a verification process) and greatly
 > simplifies the technical problem at hand.

 ## 2.1.
 Decentralization